 On any visit to the church, please observe social distancing and use the sanitiser provided.
 Face masks are mandatory unless you have a medical exemption.

 If you would like a prayer said for yourself or others, please use our confidential Can we pray for you? link.

-If you live at a distance from elderly or vulnerable friends or family who reside in our neighbourhood, or are yourself required to self-isolate, please let us know if they need any assistance in obtaining supplies or other support and we will try to help.
+If you live at a distance from elderly or vulnerable friends or family who reside in our neighbourhood, or are yourself shielding or required to self-isolate, please let us know if they or you need any assistance in obtaining supplies or other support and we will try to help.
 Phone: 01273 698601.

 Sundays, 10.00 - 11.15 am